xsuite/xfields/examples/beambeam_multibunch/design.md

 All nine original work packages are complete.
-Fast characterization protects the shared encounter and geometry output, including exact comparison with the former conventional survey calculation.
+Fast characterization protects the shared encounter and geometry output, including exact comparison with the former particles-mode survey calculation.
 Focused Xfields and Xtrack tests pass, as do the LHC pytrain injection and collision regressions.
 The final Xmask beam-beam test run also passes after removal of the duplicate installer path.
 Development validation used the serial CPU context; OpenMP validation was intentionally left